Super 'pink moon' set to glow Monday: How to watch from anywhere

 Super pink moon.
 Pink supermoon.
-Whatever you want to call it, we're in for a visual treat when the full moon rises in the night sky this Monday, April 26.
+Whatever you want to call it, you're in for a visual treat when the full moon rises in the night sky April 26.
 You can catch it in person or livestream it online.

 While this moon is known as the pink moon, that's not a reference to its actual color.
 NASA notes it's "a name that comes from the herb moss pink, also known as creeping phlox, moss phlox, or mountain phlox, which is native to the eastern US, and one of the earliest widespread flowers of spring."